HL7-Canada/ca-baseline/input/pagecontent/StructureDefinition-profile-practitionerrole-registry-intro.md

 * specialty

 ## Best Practices/"Should" Support
-* identifier: It is recommended to have an identifier associated with PractitionerRole to assist in searches, however not every implementation (especially legacy implementations that combined both concepts of practitioner & practitionerRole) will include an identifier practitioner role.
+**identifier**: It is recommended to have an identifier associated with PractitionerRole to assist in searches, however not every implementation (especially legacy implementations that combined both concepts of practitioner & practitionerRole) will include an identifier practitioner role.
 Given the scope and principles of the CA Baseline, the cardinality on this element was relaxed back to its base cardinality after receiving community feedback from FHIR Iguides that could not support the expectation in their existing implementation(s).

 ## Invariants
-* ca-baseline-pracRole-1: This profile adds an invariant that necessitates either PractitionerRole.code or PracititionerRole.specialty be present.
+**ca-baseline-pracRole-1**: This profile adds an invariant that necessitates either PractitionerRole.code or PracititionerRole.specialty be present.

 ## Extensions
-This PractitionerRole profile contains optional [RoleStatus]( https://build.fhir.org/ig/HL7-Canada/ca-baseline/extension-ext-rolestatus.html) [modifier extension](https://www.hl7.org/fhir/extensibility.html#modifierExtension) to indicate the possible states of the Role as defined by the [HL7v3 Role]( https://www.hl7.org/fhir/v3/RoleStatus/cs.html) class state machine.
+**ext-rolestatus**: This PractitionerRole profile contains optional [RoleStatus]( https://build.fhir.org/ig/HL7-Canada/ca-baseline/extension-ext-rolestatus.html) [modifier extension](https://www.hl7.org/fhir/extensibility.html#modifierExtension) to indicate the possible states of the Role as defined by the [HL7v3 Role]( https://www.hl7.org/fhir/v3/RoleStatus/cs.html) class state machine.

 This extension is labeled as modifier because the status code may provide additional knowledge about the PractitionerRole resource that modifies its meaning or interpretation.

-In conjunction to the RoleStatus extension, this PractitionerRole profile includes an optional [StatusReason]( https://build.fhir.org/ig/HL7-Canada/ca-baseline/extension-ext-statusreason.html) extension to provides a textual description for the status.
+**ext-statusreason**: In conjunction to the RoleStatus extension, this PractitionerRole profile includes an optional [StatusReason]( https://build.fhir.org/ig/HL7-Canada/ca-baseline/extension-ext-statusreason.html) extension to provides a textual description for the status.

 Note: Role status effective from/to dates go to _PractitionerRole.period_ element.